Articles

 How are you planning to ‘spend’ it?

-In a recent newsletter from the people at Vanguard Investments, an article by James Dunn (a financial journalist and media consultant) took our eye here at ContinuumFP.
+In a newsletter from Vanguard Investments, an article by James Dunn (a financial journalist and media consultant) took our eye.

 James Dunn is a financial journalist and media consultant.
 The views expressed are those of James Dunn, not necessarily those of Vanguard.

-“…to most people, the amounts of money involved in the various stimulus plans around the world are too large to come to grips with. …
+“…to most people, the amounts of money involved in the various (global) stimulus plans .. are too large to (understand). …

 The amounts involved are truly eye-glazing.
 The US has a US$820 billion stimulus package.
-China has projected a 4-trillion-yuan (US$586 billion) economic stimulus plan and is expected to boost that spending to 6 trillion yuan (US$880 billion).
+China has projected a 4-trillion-yuan (US$586 billion) economic stimulus plan.
+It is expected to boost that spending to 6 trillion yuan (US$880 billion).
 Japan is spending US$122 billion, Germany US$110 billion, Russia US$90 billion and Australia US$27 billion.
 As the saying goes, pretty soon, you’re starting to talk about real money. …

 No matter how it is expressed, it also confusing to the general (public) just how much of the headline amounts thrown around like confetti will actually go toward stimulating economies. … And even if anyone could get an accurate feel for the true size of the dollops of stimulus money, how does the average person know if the stimulus is working?